 <Service name="PST"> and add the following code after it:

-$KEYSTORE_HOME should be the directory of the keystone described in Keystore Generation and Certificates and keystore.jks is the file name.
+Copy the keystore.jks file described in Keystore Generation and Certificates to the tomcat/conf directory and rename the file

 $PASSWORD is the user password specified when the keystore was created.